Raiders of the Lost Horcrux:

 And... it also just makes such perfect literary logic that Sirius Black, for the third time, managed to totally bollix up Albus’s plans.
 The Black family wasn’t just the Dark Lord’s bane (acto Professor_Mum’s theory), if you ask me.
 It seems to be clear that the Blacks are far more of a liability to their allies than they are to their enemies.
 Born marplots, every single one of them.

 I did agree that it would make sense, and would certainly provide us a nice shortcut to find the Locket in Kreachur’s nest.
 But I was beginning to suspect, and even to hope, that it wouldn’t be that easy.
 The Locket would make the very best of wild geese to chase through the last book, stumbling over the Cup in the process, with the Scar (and the Wand?) waiting for them at the finish line.
-That would make for a more focused storyline I think.
+That would make for a more focused storyline I thought.
 And give us an echo of PS/SS as well.
 In fact it would give us echoes of all three of the first three books, wherein the final reveal also gives us the answer to questions we never thought to ask.

 The death of her favorite son (and her husband?) seems to have been the last straw for Walburga, and for Arcturus Black as well.
 They bar the doors against Bellatrix — formerly a considerable favorite, who they probably now regard as another misled victim like their Reggie, and probably the rest of that whole branch of the family as well.